jithunarayanan/TIG/README.md

-# Docker Compose project for Telegraf, InfluxDB and Grafana
+# TIG Docker deployment

 <p align="center">
     <img src="./example.png" alt="Image" style="display:block; margin:auto;">
 </p>

-TIG is a combination of Telegraf, InfluxDB and Grafana .
-This is a deployment in docker.
+TIG Stack stand for Telegraf, InfluxDB, and Grafana.
+*InfluxDB* is an open-source time series database written in Go.
+Optimized for fast, high-availability storage and used as a data store for any use case involving large amounts of time-stamped data, including DevOps monitoring, log data, application metrics and real-time analytics.

+*Telegraf* is an agent for collecting, processing, aggregating, and writing metrics.
+It supports various output plugins such as influxdb, Graphite, Kafka,etc.

+*Grafana* is an open source data visualization and monitoring suite.
+It offers support for Graphite, Elasticsearch, Prometheus, influxdb, and many more databases.
+The tool provides a beautiful dashboard and metric analytics, with the ability to manage and create your own dashboard for your apps or infrastructure performance monitoring.

 ## Pre requisites

-- Make sure the latest docker version is installed.
+* Make sure the latest docker version is installed.

 ## Start the stack with docker compose